 And then back across the Ohio River towards the landing pad.
 The helicopter ride was amazingly smooth and the landing was like riding down onto a pillow.
 We had an amazing pilot!

 They also have a helicopter simulator on site that allows you to feel what it’s like to sit behind the wheel of a helicopter.
-Just $1 a minute (with a 10 minute minumum), this flight simulator has an amazingly realistic screen that moves to simulate your flight.
+The flight simulator has an amazingly realistic screen that moves to simulate your flight.
 You can choose to fly over fields, mountains, water, etc.

 And for those of you who would love to actually BECOME a helicopter pilot, they offer something called a “Discovery Flight” where you can have a 30 minute in air lesson accompanied by a 30 minute on land lesson to give you a taste for what it’s like.